-In short, ConnectLA will disburse funds tied to verified milestones for completed deployments that comply with the terms included in the successful application and will withhold funds for failure to do so.
+Distribution of funding to subgrantees under the GUMBO 2.0 program will occur on a reimbursement basis, with 10 % of the subgrant award being provided based on provider certification and ConnectLA verifying that 10% of the eligible locations have been reached.
+The remaining disbursements will occur at the following thresholds of completion: 35%, 60% and 85% with the final 100% provided only after verification of 100% deployment to eligible locations, all within the mandatory 48 months maximum deployment timeline (or another shorter timeline certified by the applicant).
+In short, ConnectLA will only disburse funds for completed deployments that comply with the terms included in the successful application and will withhold funds for failure to do so.
 Both the Technical Field Audit and Compliance Team will provide feedback on the financial and programmatic progress, noting any discrepancies, and submit it to ConnectLA for review and ultimate approval.